azral1962/min-book/src/lib.typ

     }
   }

-  // Transform the note markers in links to note content: show super: it => {
+  // Tranform the note markers in links to note content: show super: it => {
-    // Regex to find note label:
+    // RegEx to find note label:
     let note-regex = regex("::[0-9-.]+::")

     if it.body.text.ends-with(note-regex) {